MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 ## Use media and 3D content to your advantage

-As you consider the media and 3D content you want to use for your project, keep in mind that size matters greatly on Microsoft HoloLens, both for the quality of the experience and performance.
+As you consider the media and 3D content you want to use for your project, keep in mind that size matters greatly on [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens, both for the quality of the experience and performance.
 It’s best to use high-fidelity assets where details matter and low-fidelity assets for high-level principles where details aren’t as important.